WHO WE ARE

 A 16 member Board of Trustees meets bimonthly to direct LMC’s efforts.
 Historically LMC has successfully used a “win-win” approach to finding the balance between economic development and environmental protection.

-Today, with close to 500 families and supporters as LMC members, the organization has acquired 110 nature preserves along the Little Miami and several tributaries, preserving over 12% of the Little Miami’s riverfront forests.
+Today, with close to 500 donating families,foundations and businesses, the organization has acquired over 110 nature preserves along the Little Miami and several tributaries, preserving over 12% of the Little Miami’s riverfront forests.
 An additional 44% of the riverfront lands are protected through public and quasi-public ownership.

-LMC acquires controlling interests in riverfront lands, restores these lands with tree and prairie plantings, conducts over 15 clean up floats annually and presents over 20 nature programs at its River & Trail Center in historic downtown Loveland along the Little Miami Bike Trail.
-LMC lead the effort in Washington DC and Columbus to fund the creation of the Trail in the late 1970's, Ohio's first Rails to Trails project.
+LMC acquires controlling interests in riverfront lands, restores these lands with tree and prairie plantings, conducts over 15 clean up floats annually and presents over 20 nature programs along the river and at its River Center in historic downtown Loveland along the Little Miami Bike Trail.
+LMC lead the effort in Washington DC and Columbus to fund the creation of the Trail in the late 1970's, Ohio's first Rails to Trails project, and spearheaded the effort to include the river into the National Wild & Scenic River System, and Ohio's first State SCenic River.

 LMC maintains a full-time Executive Director and a part-time staff member to support the organization’s ongoing efforts.